 Price: Pick-your own admission and prices for farm activities vary by day.
 Click here to see prices and buy tickets.
 Note: We strongly suggest you buy tickets in advance to make your life easier; it gets very crowded here.

 1 Alstede Farms Ln.

 Ort Farms is another northern New Jersey grower that really brings it in the fall.
-A family farm that’s been around for a century, Ort offers pumpkin picking, hay rides, pony rides, farm animals, a mini tractor play set, a hay pyramid and even Monster Truck rides!
-(You’ll also find a corn maze at Ort’s.)
+A family farm that’s been around for a century, Ort offers pumpkin picking (off the vine if you like), hay rides, pony rides, farm animals, a mini tractor play set, apple canons, a hay pyramid and even Monster Truck rides!
+(Monster truck rides begin September 29, pony rides begin September 30.)
+You’ll also find a corn maze, here; this year’s design is “salute” to service members and veterans.
 For the brave and adventurous, check out “Flashlight nights” for exploring the maze after dark!
 Bonus: no admission fee, no parking fee!

 Hours: Noon-6 p.m., Mon-Fri.; 9 a.m. – 6 p.m., weekends

 Cost: Free admission; pumpkins are 59 cents a pound, and other activities are priced individually (the corn maze, at $6, is the priciest.)